atomicptr/LoginWars2/README.md

 ## FAQ

-### Can I get banned for using dynamics?
+### Can I get banned for using Login Wars 2?

-dynamics is just calling the Gw2 executable with the [command line interface we're using for years](https://wiki.guildwars2.com/wiki/Command_line_arguments).
+LoginWars2 is just calling the Gw2 executable with the [command line interface we're using for years](https://wiki.guildwars2.com/wiki/Command_line_arguments).
 So I highly doubt that you can get banned for this.
 I'll contact Arena.Net at some point to confirm this.

 ### Why is my screen black and nothing happens?